Chihuly sculpture lights up Biltmore estate

 That's because George and wife Edith Vanderbilt championed artists on the estate -- the walls feature the work of John Singer Sargent and Pierre-Auguste Renoir, among others.

-And the gardens themselves are a work of art, designed by New York Central Park landscape architect Frederick Law Olmstead and featuring a statue of Diana and 34 other outdoor sculptures on the grounds.
+And the gardens themselves are a work of art, designed by New York Central Park landscape architect Frederick Law Olmsted and featuring a statue of Diana and 34 other outdoor sculptures on the grounds.

 Chihuly at Biltmore